-&lt;sup>59 Who only practises equation algebra for the sake of finding solutions may not think much of coefficients - after all, they are mostly a nuisance to be eliminated.
+4Who only practices equation algebra for the sake of finding solutions may not think much of coefficients-after all, they are mostly a nuisance to be eliminated.
 However, Viète and his generation made possible the unfolding of algebraic theory in the seventeenth century by introducing the use of general symbols for the coefficients.
-Correspondingly, the Old Babylonian teachers, when introducing coefficients, made possible the development of algebraic practice - without the availability and standardized manipulation of coefficients, no free representation is possible.
+Correspondingly, the Old Babylonian teachers, when introducing coefficients, made possible the development of algebraic practice-without the availability and standardized manipulation of coefficients, no free representation is possible.